ahrtr/etcd-issues/docs/token_management.md

 Note etcd depends on [golang-jwt/jwt](https://github.com/golang-jwt/jwt) to generate JWT tokens.

 Refer to [#signing-methods-and-key-types](https://github.com/golang-jwt/jwt#signing-methods-and-key-types) to learn more about Signing Methods and Key Types.

+# How should client side configure credentials
+There are two ways for the client side to configure the credentials.
+The first way is to configure username and password.
+Note that it's independent of how the token is generated on server side.
+In other words, the server side can generate a simple token or JWT based on the value configured for `--auth-token`.

+The second way is to use TLS Common Name with the option `--client-cert-auth=true`.
+In this case, the client doesn't need a password for a user, accordingly the client doesn't need to authenticate the user to get a token either.
+The server side will try to get the username from the field of Common Name (CN) from the client's certificate.

 # How is the credentials and token exchanged/transported?
 When adding a user, the client side populates [AuthUserAddRequest](https://github.com/etcd-io/etcd/blob/ee566c492bb2e0962068a531666c68e1c39d3723/api/etcdserverpb/rpc.pb.go#L4540),